Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Introduction

-To provide further insight into our modeling framework, we present numerical experiments on synthetic data.\footnote{Please see Section \ref{coef_supp} for more information on the design and results of these set of experiments.} In Figure~\ref{fig:introSupp}, we compare coefficient estimates from a group Lasso and our method, ``Zbar+L2,'' against the true simulated regression coefficients.
+To provide further insight into our modeling framework, we present numerical experiments on synthetic data\footnote{Please see Section \ref{coef_supp} for more information on the design and results of these sets of experiments.}.
+In Figure~\ref{fig:introSupp}, we compare coefficient estimates from a Group Lasso estimator and our method, ``Zbar+L2,'' against the true simulated regression coefficients.
 In Figure~\ref{fig:introSupp} [Left panel], we show the true $\B{\beta}_k^*$ for $k\in\{1,2\}$.
-Next, we show the output of our model and the results from a group Lasso.
-The group Lasso selects a variable for either both tasks or neither task and therefore fails to recover the true support, which differs partially across tasks.
-Since the group Lasso penalty shrinks all $\boldsymbol{\beta}_k$ values, the non-zero coefficient estimates are noticeably shrunk.
-Finally, the cardinality of the support of the estimates (i.e., the number of non-zero estimated coefficients) is far too large.
-Our proposed method recovers the full support by allowing for heterogeneity and shrinking the \textit{supports} of the tasks towards each other.
-In Figure~\ref{fig:introSupp} [Right panel], we show the results of our method for different values of $\delta$, which is the hyperparameter that controls the strength of support heterogeneity shrinkage.
+Next, we show the output of our model and the Group Lasso-based estimator.
+The latter selects a variable for either both tasks or neither task and fails to recover the true supports (note that the true supports differ across tasks).
+Since the Group Lasso penalty shrinks all $\boldsymbol{\beta}_k$ values, the nonzero coefficient estimates are noticeably shrunk.
+Finally, the number of nonzero coefficients in the estimates are far too large.
+Our proposed method recovers the full support by allowing for heterogeneity of supports while encouraging the supports of different tasks to be similar.
+In Figure~\ref{fig:introSupp} [Right panel], we show the results of our method for different values of $\delta$, which is the regularization parameter (aka hyperparameter) that controls the degree to which the $\B{z}_k$ are encouraged to be similar to each other.
 For $\delta=0$, no support heterogeneity shrinkage is applied and thus no information is shared across tasks.
 Given the low sample size, borrowing information across tasks is critical and thus the solutions fail to recover the true support.
-For $\delta=0.05$ our method partially shrinks the supports together, which allows the models to leverage the shared information across tasks to recover the supports of both tasks perfectly.
-Finally increasing $\delta$ to one makes supports equal though the coefficient values can differ.
+For $\delta=0.05$, our method encourages the tasks to have similar supports, which allows the models to leverage the shared information across tasks to recover the supports of both tasks perfectly.
+Finally, increasing $\delta$ to one makes the supports equal, though the coefficient values can differ.
 This common-support solution misses some locations of the correct support.
-This shows the strength of our \textit{support heterogeneity regularization} approach compared to, common support methods, independent models ($\delta = 0$), as well as methods like the group Lasso.
+This shows the strength of our \textit{support heterogeneity regularization} approach compared to common support methods, independent models ($\delta = 0$), and methods like the Group Lasso.